Security-Onion-Solutions/securityonion-docs/kibana.rst

 Authentication
 --------------

-Starting in Security Onion 2.3.60, we will support Elastic authentication.
-This means that you will authenticate to Kibana using the same username and password that you use for :ref:`soc`.
-New installations will automatically enable Elastic auth.
-If you have an existing installation and would like to enable Elastic auth, you can run ``sudo so-elastic-auth true``.
-After manually enabling Elastic auth, each :ref:`soc` user will need to reset their password inside of :ref:`soc` and this will update their username and password in Elastic.
+Starting in Security Onion 2.3.60, we will support Elastic authentication via :ref:`so-elastic-auth`.

 Dashboards
 ----------